Biggest Data Breach Threat: Your Employees

 More Devices

-BYOD has been a reality for more than a decade at this point, but many firms have lagged in implementing formal policies.
+Bring Your Own Device - or BYOD - policies have been a reality for more than a decade at this point, but many firms have lagged in implementing formal policies.
 Most companies permit BYOD phones in the smartphone era, and many companies in the tech and advertising space even provide a tech stipend to be spent on things such as laptops, subsidized by the corporation but owned by the employee, to be used for work.
 Some employees still believe that their personal device is not subject to discovery.
 This is low-hanging fruit to be addressed, especially if most employees are operating remotely.

 • What devices are acceptable as BYOD, and what must be firm-administered? (e.g. can employees use their own phones, but only access certain programs on firm-issued laptops?)